Blockstream/satellite/doc/tbs.md

 blocksat-cli deps install
 ```

-> NOTE: this command supports the `apt`, `dnf` and `yum` package managers.
+> Note: this command supports the `apt`, `dnf` and `yum` package managers.
 For
 > other package managers, refer to the instructions [by the end of this
 > guide](#install-binary-packages-manually) and adapt package names accordingly.

 ## Configure the Host

-Next, you need to create and configure the network interfaces that will output
+Next, you need to create and configure a network interface to output the IP
-the IP traffic received via the TBS5927.
-You can apply all configurations by
+traffic received via the TBS5927.
+You can apply all configurations by running
-running the following command:
+the following command:

 ```
 sudo blocksat-cli usb config